tc-smith/DFS-Golf/README.md

 # DFS-Golf
-Here are several notebooks solving the 0/1 knapsack problem for fantasy golf lineups.

 The notebooks here solve the n-dimensional 0-1 knapsack problem of roster selection for DFS golf.
 A roster of 6 players with a maximum cumulative salary of $50000 is allowed.
 This notebook uses Establish The Run's DK Points projections to find the optimal roster based on points projection.
 The projections are available for download through ETR's golf subscription.